paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/blockchain-and-archival-verification/README.md

 ## Rationale for Platform Selection

 Archival platforms were selected across three functional categories to prevent a single point of failure and to ensure dissemination, reproducibility, and national permanence.
-Together they form a multi-layer stack that meets academic ards while providing forensic-grade audit verification appropriate for critical regulatory accountability research — and maximum amplification of findings.
+Together they form a multi-layer stack that meets academic standards while providing forensic-grade audit verification appropriate for critical regulatory accountability research — and maximum amplification of findings.

 The multi-layer approach follows the LOCKSS principle ("Lots of Copies Keep Stuff Safe") — the established digital preservation ard that no single archive, platform, or jurisdiction should be a single point of failure for material of enduring public significance.